Why Is This So Difficult – Or Is It?

 Key Members Of The Home Care Team

-You should be very familiar with the tasks that you are allowed to do (and not do), as detailed in the job description.
+You should be very familiar with the tasks that you are allowed to do (and not do).

-Job descriptions vary greatly from employer to employer; you must read each HHA job description carefully to make sure you know your duties and responsibilities.
+Because they vary greatly from employer to employer, you must read each job description carefully to make sure you know your duties and responsibilities.